ysomad/pgxatomic/README.md

 # pgxatomic

-gxatomic is a set of functions that can be used to wrap repository calls by adding transaction in `context.Context` on the top level using [pgx](https://github.com/jackc/pgx) driver.
+pgxatomic is a set of functions that can be used to wrap repository calls by adding transaction in `context.Context` on the top level using [pgx](https://github.com/jackc/pgx) driver.

 ![schema](https://i.imgur.com/RpsfuBb.jpg)